open-contracting-extensions/ocds_requirements_extension/README.md

 The CCCEV model defines the following concepts:

 **Criterion**
-A criterion represents a rule or principle used to judge, evaluate or assess either an item or bidder.
-A criterion is satisfied when one or more of it's requirement groups are satisfied.
+A criterion represents a rule or principle used to judge, evaluate or assess bids, tenderers, lots or items.
+A criterion is satisfied when one or more of its requirement groups is satisfied.

 **Requirement Group**
 A requirement group is a collection of one or more individual requirements.
 A requirement group is satisfied when all of it's requirements are satisfied.